Rufus Jones for President

-Rufus Jones for President is a 1933 American Pre-Code satirical musical-comedy, clocking in at 21 minutes.
+Rufus Jones for President is a 1933 American pre-Code satirical musical-comedy short film, clocking in at 21 minutes.
 The film was directed by Roy Mack, and starred Ethel Waters and Sammy Davis Jr., in his first onscreen appearance, as the title character.

-The film's tone may appear racially insensitive to some of today's audiences.
-The film is considered an important musical short.
-This film is available on YouTube.
+The film is available on YouTube.

 Synopsis

 Rufus Jones, an African American child, is elected president of the United States in this short musical comedy, which features song and dance numbers by seven-year-old Sammy Davis Jr.